School Zone Accidents – Causes and Statistics

 Accidents in school zones can involve many different factors, but the true cause usually comes down to two issues – Distracted or negligent drivers, and distracted walkers.

-Distracted drivers – Distracted drivers are three times more likely to be involved in an accident.
+Distracted drivers are three times more likely to be involved in an accident.
 This is because distractions like cell phones, texting, eating, and others make it difficult to be aware of details such as speed, signage, and surroundings.
 A distracted driver may not even realize they are in a school zone, or that they are speeding before they collide with a child pedestrian.
-Studies have discovered distracted driving to be comparable or even worse than driving drunk.
+Studies have discovered distracted driving to be comparable to or even worse than driving drunk.

-Distracted walkers – Children and pedestrians are more distracted than ever these days.
+Children and pedestrians are more distracted than ever these days.
 They are even more likely to walk into roads without paying attention when in a school zone.
 Even children who have been educated about traffic laws can get excited or distracted and step into roads without looking.
 When a distracted walker n a school zone is combined with a distracted or negligent driver, the result is often a devastating accident.

 School Zone Accident Statistics